biloriaj/NU_T5_Project_1/README.md

 # NU_T5_Project_1

-# Project Title : Exploring Alternative Fuel Availability in the ChicagoLand Area
+# Project Title : Exploring Infrustcural Support for Alternative Fuel Availability in the ChicagoLand Area

 # Team Members: Lisa Maccio Marretto, Jesus Vilora Paolini, Patrycja Pekala, Mike Lynch, Peter Austin

 # Project Description / Outline:

-There is a growth movement for EV and we will discover if the ChicagoLand Area is ready to provide / meet the needs.
+There is a growth movement for switch to Eelectic Vehicles (EV) and we need to discover/determine if the ChicagoLand Area has the infrastructure to meet the needs for EVs.

 # Research Questions to answer: